AdvaithGS/Astrobot/README.md

 https://discordbotlist.com/bots/astrobot-2515/upvote

+## Targets
+1. Improve `.iss` to have the names of people in the ISS - using OpenNotify and https://awesomeopensource.com/project/corquaid/international-space-station-APIs
+2. Integrate tools like SunCalc and MoonCalc
+3. Improve `.info` to give only data and bring in `.image` to give images
+4. Possibly use SpaceFlight News API
 ## Creator

-This bot has been created with blood, sweat and tears by Advaith GS, a class 11 student :/.
+This bot has been created with blood, sweat and tears by Advaith GS, a class 11 student.

 Find me on: https://advaithgs.repl.co <br>
 Discord: `AdvaithGS#6700` <br>